RicoJia/ricojia.github.io/_posts/2022/2022-01-08-deep-learning-Activation-Losses.markdown

 </p>
 </div>

-For multi-class classification problems, one can use `FocalLoss` as well.
+The above is for image segmentation, where every pixel has **only one true label**.
+For multi-class classification problems, one can use `FocalLoss` as well, but with some adaptations.
 [This post is very well written](https://www.kaggle.com/code/thedrcat/focal-multilabel-loss-in-pytorch-explained)

 ```python
 import torch